jetpks/slush.systems/content/about/multi-region-anycast.md

 worries for me.

 In general though, deploying a multi-region application gets more complicated when there's a database involved.
-[Fly has a managed postgres product](https://fly.io/blog/globally-distributed-postgres/) to help with this, too.
+Luckily, [Fly has a managed postgres product](https://fly.io/blog/globally-distributed-postgres/) to help with this.

-But even with that managed postgres product, there's still some engineering effort involved to make everything function.
-It depends on the use case, of course, but IMO the investment is usually worth it.
+Even with globally managed postgres, there's still some engineering effort involved to make everything function.
+If you have geographically distributed users (even if it's just across the US,) the investment is usually worth it.